 - Falafel – Around 20-30 ILS for falafel in a pita.

 - Sabich – Around 20-30 ILS for sabich in a pita.

 - Shawarma – Around 30 ILS.

 - Burekas – 0.5-1 ILS per gram.

 There are also cheap restaurants that sell pastas, salads and so on.
 One of the most recommended is Pasta Basta, there you can get a great plate of pasta starting at 48 shekels.
 They have a chain throughout Israel.
 Mid-range restaurants will cost you about 50-80 ILS for a meal, and meat-based restaurants will cost more.

 It is important to acquire a Rav Kav Card for public transportation when you land in Israel.
 If When you land in Israel, make sure to get a Rav Kav card for public transportation.
 If you land in Ben Gurion Airport, there is a selling point in the Arrivals Hall.
-If you are coming from other places, you can acquire a card at the Central Bus Stations throughout Israel.
-To learn more about the Rav Kav, read this.
+If you’re coming from other places, you can get a card at most central bus stations in Israel.
+Learn more by reading my post about public transportation in Israel.

 Transportation inside the cities

 - Trains (in Tel Aviv and light-rail train in Jerusalem) – 5.5 ILS